How To Write a Letter (With Types and Example)

 Dear Mr. West,

 I hope this letter finds you well.
-I'm writing in regards to a recent request that you made for more information about a technology solution for your medical group.
+I'm writing in regard to a recent request that you made for more information about a technology solution for your medical group.
 I am the sales director at Armwood Business Solutions and I believe our products could be a good fit for your medical group.

 We offer state-of-the-art technology solutions and serve both large and small organizations.
 Ultimately, our goal is to identify inefficiencies within the workflows of each company we work with and provide technology solutions to make them more efficient, employees more productive and the organization more profitable.